 - 1. Complete resume.
 In order to fully evaluate your application, your resume must include: - (a) Paid and non-paid experience, job title, location(s), dates held (month/year), and hours worked per week for each position.
+Dates (month/year) and locations for all field experience must also be detailed.
 Any experience that does not include dates (month/year), locations, and hours per week will not be counted towards meeting the solicitation requirements. - (b) Specific duties performed that fully detail the level and complexity of the work. - (c) Names and contact information (phone/email) of your current and/or previous supervisor(s).
 Current and/or previous supervisors may be contacted for a reference. - (d) Education and any other qualifications including job-related training courses, job-related skills, or job-related honors, awards or accomplishments. - (e) U.S. Citizenship - (f) Optional: How did you hear about this opportunity?
 (FedBizOps, OFDA Jobs, Career Fair, etc.).